gracee-chen/AC215_StyleMe/README.md

 ## Milestone 4 Overview

 This milestone focused on **production-ready deployment with comprehensive CI/CD, data versioning, and model fine-tuning**.
-We implemented:

-- ✅ **CI/CD Pipeline**: Automated testing, linting, and coverage reporting (GitHub Actions)
-- ✅ **Data Versioning**: DVC-based version control for datasets and models
-- ✅ **Model Fine-Tuning**: Optimized training pipeline with experiment tracking
-- ✅ **I/O Optimization**: Prevented SSH disconnection during training
-- ✅ **Documentation**: Comprehensive guides for all components
+We implemented a complete CI/CD pipeline using GitHub Actions for automated testing, linting, and coverage reporting.
+We established a robust data versioning system using DVC to manage datasets and model checkpoints, ensuring reproducibility throughout the project lifecycle.
+Additionally, we developed an optimized model fine-tuning pipeline with comprehensive experiment tracking, enabling systematic model improvement and deployment.

 ---